rafnixschaf/iota/crates/iota-framework/docs/iota-framework/display.md

 Type signature of the event corresponds to the type while id serves for the discovery.

-Since Sui RPC supports querying events by type, finding a Display for the T would be as simple as looking for the first event with <code><a href="display.md#0x2_display_Display">Display</a>&lt;T&gt;</code>.
+Since Iota RPC supports querying events by type, finding a Display for the T would be as simple as looking for the first event with <code><a href="display.md#0x2_display_Display">Display</a>&lt;T&gt;</code>.